ppone/docs/accounting/intacct.md

 ### Manual Invoice Imports

-You can import outstanding invoices from Intacct as a one-time import.
-If you are using accounting sync then that will continually bring in outstanding invoices and a manual import is not needed.
+You can import outstanding invoices from Intacct using the invoice importer.
+With the Intacct invoice importer you have the option to pull in invoices from the **Accounts Receivable** or **Order Entry** module, depending on where you create your invoices.
+If you are using the Order Entry module then it is recommended to import invoices from there as the invoices will have more detail, such as the line item quantity.

 Instructions: